DeMarco Murray: 2016 season: Resurgent season

 On March 9, 2016, Murray was traded to the Tennessee Titans along with the Eagles' 2016 fourth round draft pick, in exchange for the Titans' 2016 fourth round draft pick.

-In the season opener-against the Minnesota Vikings, Murray had 42 rushing yards, 35 receiving yards, and two receiving touchdowns in the 25–16 loss.
-In the next game against the Detroit Lions, he had a 67-yard rush as part of a 89-yard performance as the Titans narrowly won on the road by a score of 16–15.
-The following week against the Oakland Raiders, Murray had 16 carries for 114 yards and a touchdown in the 17–10 loss.
-During Week 4 against the Houston Texans, he ran 25 times for 95 yards and two touchdowns in the 27–20 road loss.
-In the next game against the Miami Dolphins, he had 121 yards on 27 carries in the 30–17 road victory.
+During the season-opening 25–16 loss to the Minnesota Vikings, Murray had 42 rushing yards, 35 receiving yards, and two receiving touchdowns.
+In the next game against the Detroit Lions, he had a 67-yard rush as part of an 89-yard performance as the Titans narrowly won on the road by a score of 16–15.
+The following week against the Oakland Raiders, Murray rushed 16 times for 114 yards and a touchdown during the 17–10 loss.
+During Week 4 against the Houston Texans, he recorded 25 carries for 95 yards and two touchdowns in the 27–20 road loss.
+In the next game against the Miami Dolphins, Murray had 121 yards on 27 carries during the 30–17 road victory.
 Following the Dolphins game, Murray had six straight games with a touchdown and went over 100 rushing yards in three of them.

 Murray posted 1,287 rushing yards on 293 carries in his first year with the Titans.
 His 12 total touchdowns, nine rushing and three receiving, ranked sixth among NFL running backs in 2016.
-Additionally, in a Week 10 47–25 victory over the Green Bay Packers, he threw for his first NFL touchdown on a ten-yard halfback pass to Delanie Walker.
+Additionally, in a Week 10 47–25 victory over the Green Bay Packers, Murray threw his first NFL touchdown on a 10-yard halfback pass to Delanie Walker.
 The Titans finished with a 9–7 record from a league-worst 3–13 record the season before, with Murray leading the AFC in rushing yards and finishing third in the league.
 He was named to his third career Pro Bowl on December 20, 2016, as a result of his successful season with the Titans.
 Murray was ranked 33rd by his fellow players on the NFL Top 100 Players of 2017.

 2017 season

 Murray split carries with Heisman Trophy-winning second-year running back Derrick Henry and run-oriented quarterback Marcus Mariota, reaching 15 rushing attempts just once through Week 10.
-Despite the limited touches, he had 14 carries for 115 yards, including a 75-yard rushing touchdown, in a Week 3 33–27 victory over the Seattle Seahawks, and two rushing touchdowns along with the game-winning receiving touchdown in a Week 10 24–20 victory over the Cincinnati Bengals.
-Murray made his final appearance of the regular season in Week 16 against the Los Angeles Rams.
-He had 15 carries for 48 yards and a touchdown and three receptions for 11 yards before leaving the 23–27 loss with a knee injury that kept him out of the regular-season finale and the playoffs.
-Murray finished the 2017 season with a career-low 659 rushing yards and six touchdowns to along with 39 receptions for 266 yards and a touchdown.
+Despite the limited touches, Murray had 14 carries for 115 yards, including a 75-yard rushing touchdown, during a Week 3 33–27 victory over the Seattle Seahawks, and two rushing touchdowns along with the game-winning receiving touchdown during a Week 10 24–20 victory over the Cincinnati Bengals.
+Murray made his final appearance of the regular season in Week 16 against the Los Angeles Rams, recording 15 carries for 48 yards and a touchdown and three receptions for 11 yards before leaving the eventual 27–23 loss with a knee injury that kept him out of the regular-season finale and the playoffs.

+Murray finished the 2017 season with a career-low 659 rushing yards and six touchdowns to go along with 39 receptions for 266 yards and a touchdown.

 On March 8, 2018, Murray was released by the Titans.